tecnalia-advancedmanufacturing-robotics/ros_pkg_gen/README.md

 ## Getting started
 ### Prerequisites
 We assume [`ROS`][ros] is installed on the machine.
-Code is developped and tested so far under `ROS indigo` and `ROS kinetic`.
+Code is developed and tested so far under `ROS indigo` and `ROS kinetic`.

 [ros]: http://www.ros.org/

 ### Installing
-The installation procedure follows the standard operations as any ROS package do.
+The installation procedure follows the standard operations as any ROS package does.

 ### Use